zalandoresearch/fashion-mnist/README.md

 ### To Serious Machine Learning Researchers

-Seriously, we are talking about replacing MNIST, starting from all research engineers/scientists at Zalando.
+Seriously, we are talking about replacing MNIST.
 Here are some good reasons:

 - MNIST is too easy.
 Check out [our side-by-side benchmark](http://fashion-mnist.s3-website.eu-central-1.amazonaws.com/) and ["Most pairs of MNIST digits can be distinguished pretty well by just one pixel"](https://gist.github.com/dgrtwo/aaef94ecc6a60cd50322c0054cc04478)
 - MNIST is overused.
 Check out ["Ian Goodfellow wants people to move away from mnist"](https://twitter.com/goodfellow_ian/status/852591106655043584)